 It may come as a shock to be diagnosed with pancreatic cancer.
 You may have all sorts of emotions, questions and concerns, and your family may also be struggling to come to terms with your diagnosis.
 There is support available to help you and your family cope.

 Our booklet, Pancreatic cancer: An overview of diagnosis and treatment, is for anyone who has recently been diagnosed with pancreatic cancer, and their family and friends.
 It gives an introduction to pancreatic cancer and explains your diagnosis and treatment options.
 It also has information about coping with pancreatic cancer, and the support available.
+Download or order your free copy below.

 Everyone being diagnosed and treated for pancreatic cancer should expect a good standard of care.
 The National Institute for Health and Care Excellence (NICE) have produced guidelines on the diagnosis and management of pancreatic cancer.
 Read more about the standard of care you should expect and the NICE guidelines.
 This may help you and your family understand the care you should have and make decisions about your treatment.